Cross Channel Conversion

 The Cross Channel Conversion reports combine results from the Google Campaign Manager platform with Audience Manager conversion traits.
 This lets you link offline conversions to online impressions or clicks.

 To view the Cross Channel Conversion reports, select the AAM + Ad Server Name item in the Platform drop-down list.

 The following table lists important considerations when setting up Cross Channel Conversion:

 At least one conversion trait must be assigned to a data source in order for the Cross Channel Conversion reports to run.
 See Basic Information for Traits for more information on traits.

-The AAM+DCM attribution window is 14 days, meaning that only conversion traits exhibited in the last two weeks are considered.
+The AAM+Google Campaign Manager attribution window is 14 days, meaning that only conversion traits exhibited in the last two weeks are considered.

 The creative that the user has seen last before converting is the one awarded the conversion.

 A click takes precedence over an impression when deciding attribution if they occur at the exact same time.
 For example, on a page where multiple creatives are displayed, the one being clicked on is awarded the conversion.